 If I’m pregnant, can I take the tour?

 We are very sorry, but we cannot accept pregnant women on the boat.
-Our Hawaiian waters, at times, can be unpredictable and a smooth, pleasant ride can quickly become bumpy.
+Our Hawaiian waters, at times, can be unpredictable, and an otherwise smooth, pleasant ride, can quickly become bumpy.
 We value the safety of our passengers above all else.

 Will you discount my trip if I write a five-star review for your company?

 We are asked that question frequently; however, we do not engage in such activity.
 We believe that we offer an excellent tour at a very fair price.
 If you agree, you’ll hopefully write for us a favorable review.
 If you disagree, you’ll likely write a lesser review.
 Either will make us better as a company.
 Bribery, on the other hand, will not.

 I have physical limitations and/or I’ve recently had major surgery, can I join the tour?

 All passengers will be required to climb 3 or 4 rungs up a ladder to board the vessel.
 Sorry, but there is no way around this.
 All passengers must be physically able to do so, we cannot refund your money if you book with us but are unable to achieve this task.
 Following major surgery, including (but not limited to) neck, back, hips or knees, we discourage the recovering patient from joining our tours.
 The seas can become bumpy and we would feel terrible if you reinjured or aggravated something that should be resting/healing.
 Again, safety always comes first.